-The draft basic assessment report (BAR) will be distributed to registered IAPs for a 30-day period in which to review the report and provided comments.
+The draft basic assessment report (BAR) has been distributed to registered IAPs for a 30-day period in which to review the report and provided comments.
+Review and comment period: 1 November to 2 December 2024

-All comments received as well as responses provided by the Environmental Impact Assessment Practitioner and the proponent throughout the process will be included in the Comments and Response Report.
+All comments received as well as responses provided by the Environmental Assessment Practitioner and the proponent throughout the process are included in the Comments and Response Report.
+The final BAR will be submitted to the competent authority for 107-day decision making period.
+The decision and details of the appeal process will be distributed to the full register of IAPs.
 Refer to Appendix F.